- What is auto-py-to-exe?

 --noupx button in the advanced tab.

 Some things that are clear to people that use Python a lot are not always clear to new people.
-Here are some discussions of why and how things occur.
+Here are some discussions about why and how things occur.

 from multiprocessing import freeze_support